IsabelleLebTay/Limited-amplitude/README.md

 3. **Amplitude Calculation:** For each detection, amplitude is calculated as the mean of left and right microphone peak RMS dBFS values.
 If one microphone has issues, only the functional microphone is used.

-4. **Distance Estimation:** Using the calibration data from reference species, the package estimates detection distances based on measured amplitudes, accounting for ARU type (SM2 vs SM4) and forest canopy openness (open vs closed).
+4. **Distance Estimation:** Using the calibration data from reference species, the package estimates detection distances based on measured amplitudes, accounting for ARU type (SM2 vs SM3, SM4, or mini) and forest canopy openness (open vs closed).

 5. **Truncation:** Detections are filtered based on a user-specified distance threshold (e.g., 150m), removing detections estimated to be beyond that distance.